Eliastik/snakeia-server/README.md

 }
 ````

+## Changelog

+* Version 1.1 (5/4/2020):
+    - Added an administration panel (can be accessed at serverDomain/admin).
+The accounts are configurable via the configuration file (two possible roles: moderator or administrator);
+    - Games are now multithreaded by default, this improves performance (can be disabled in the configuration file);
+    - Maximum time limit per game (configurable);
+    - Added the possibility of adding IAs to a game (can be disabled in the configuration file);
+    - Bug fixes and other adjustments:
+        - The state of a game is sent directly to the spectators;
+        - It's now impossible to choose the same username as another user;
+        - Corrections of other bugs and adjustments.
+    - Version based on SnakeIA version 2.1.

 # Français

 Un serveur pour mon jeu [SnakeIA](https://github.com/Eliastik/snakeia), écrit en JavaScript avec la bibliothèque logicielle Socket.IO et tournant via Node.js.